Vuno: History

 In 1628, Neophytos Rodinos, a Catholic missionary, founded a school in Vuno with the aim of converting the Greek Orthodox population of Himarë to Catholicism.
 In 1632, an Albanian school was established in the village.

 In 1720, the villages of Himarë, Palasë, Ilias, Vuno, Pilur, and Qeparo refused to submit to the Pasha of Delvinë.

 According to Giuseppe Schirò, an Italian missionary who wrote in 1722, Vuno was inhabited by Albanians.

 In 1873, a Greek school in Vuno had 80 pupils.
 Greek education expanded in the following years, and by the 1898–1899 school year, the village had three schools: a primary school, a secondary school, and a girls' school.
 Education was funded by various notable individuals and members of the diaspora from Vuno and neighboring settlements.
 These schools ceased operations in 1913.

 Greek classes in Vuno were conducted in an imposing building.
 However, after the village was incorporated into the newly established Principality of Albania, state policy prohibited Greek-language education.

 In November 1912, during the First Balkan War, Himara revolted under Spyros Spyromilios and expelled the Ottoman forces.
 On 6 November 1912, Vuno was captured by the Greek military under Stylianos Galeros.

 After the Albanian Declaration of Independence in Vlorë on 28 November, Himarë came under constant attack from Albanian forces, but they were unable to regain control of the area.
 The region remained under Greek control until the end of the Balkan Wars.
-After the Greek army evacuated Himara, the local population took over the defense of the region.

-The rebels from Himarë were joined by volunteers from neighboring villages and army deserters, who set up checkpoints on the roads leading to Himarë and continued their resistance.
-Athanasios Liampou Kotsou commanded a group of volunteers and the people of Vuno.
-The Vuno rebels were supported by a Greek revolutionary group of 55 fighters led by the guerrilla leader Georgios Tsolakes.

-On 30 June, the Vuno troops encountered strong Albanian resistance and were unable to enter Vranisht.
-However, they successfully captured it the following day.
-During the conflict, Tsolakes and other Himariote leaders were later killed in action.

 The Himara region came under the control of the Albanian state.
 In 1921, the "Himara question" arose concerning the rights of the Himariots and their villages, including Dhërmi, Vuno, Himarë, Pilur, Kudhës, and Qeparo.
 The matter was overseen by Spiro Jorgo Koleka, a representative of the Albanian government.